Can You Collect Unemployment If You Work Part-Time?

 Why You Might Consider Taking a Part-Time Job

-Progress toward a full-time job.
-Working part-time while you are collecting unemployment can be beneficial not only to your pocketbook, but also to your long-term job search.
+Working part-time while you are collecting unemployment can be beneficial not only to your pocketbook but also to your long-term job search.
 In every job you hold, even if it’s not in your chosen field, you will make contacts, gain experience, and develop new skills.
-You can use the opportunity of part-time work to explore other fields, or to get training or experience that would be helpful to your career goals.
+You can use the opportunity of part-time work to explore other fields or to get training or experience that would be helpful to your career goals.

-More unemployment benefits.
-In some states working part-time can both extend the number of weeks you are eligible to draw benefits and can also enable you to qualify (because of your accumulated part-time earnings) for a new claim when your benefit year ends.
+In some states working part-time can both extend the number of weeks you are eligible to draw benefits.
+It can also enable you to qualify for a new claim when your benefit year ends because of your accumulated part-time earnings.